LouXonline/aoc/README.md

 ---

-4. Activate the virtual environment:
+4. Activate the virtual environment (if not already activated):

 source .venv/bin/activate